-Earlier this day I was wandering through the palace in search my daughter, the Princess Gia, and Lord Walter The Williamson, her faithful friend and companion, only to find them “perched at their perch” at the top of the very beautiful staircase my late husband built just for her.
-She was playing that favorite old album she dug out of a HEAP of old albums at this little treasure shop we found near our home on the Victrola record player she bought with her own money … because THAT is how she rolls!
-She was BELTING out loud The Bohemian Rhapsody and he was just howling right along with her.
-Seeing the two of them that way actually took my breathe away, and after I snapped this picture, I slipped quietly back to my room for one of my “sit quietly in the chair” kinda moments I’ve become somewhat famous for in my lifetime with Zachariah.
+Earlier today, I was wandering through the castle in search of the Mona Lisa and her faithful companion, only to find them “perched at their perch” atop of the staircase he built just for her.
+She was playing a favorite old album she’d scored at a treasure shop near our home on the Victrola she bought with her own money … because that’s just how she rolls.
+She was belting Bohemian Rhapsody out loud, and he was just howling right along.
+Seeing the two of them like that actually took my breathe away, and after I snapped this pic, I quietly slipped back to my room for one of my famous “panic chair” moments.

-If you’ve ever seen The Blind Side, you know exactly what I’m talking about.
+If you’ve ever seen The Blind Side, you know exactly what scene I’m talking about.
 (PS.
-It’s one of the top 10 favorite movies of my life!)
-It was that moment in the movie right after she finds out Michael had never had a bed of his own and became overwhelmed with emotions that she didn’t want him to see, at which point she had to go to her room, sit quietly in her chair, and just “allow herself to cry for a minute”.
-For all all her seemingly endless and stoic strength, even she realized the importance of “allowing herself” whatever self-care was necessary to enable her to take care of her family.
-The funny thing is that I didn’t even realize I was “doing this chair thing” until he began noticing that whenever I was “flooding” with emotions I would disappear back into our room then reappear a few minutes later.
-One night when we were watching the movie for like, the umteenth time in our decade together, he finally pointed it out: “You know honey, you do that too — the sitting in a chair thing!
+It’s one of my Top 10 favorite movies of all times.)
+It was that moment in the movie right after she finds out Michael had never had a bed of his own and became so overwhelmed with emotions that she had to go to her room, sit quietly in a chair, and just “allow herself” to cry for a minute.
+For all her seemingly stoic strength and resilience, even she realized the importance of allowing herself whatever self-care was necessary to enable her to take care of her family.
+The funny thing is that I didn’t even realize I was doing this “panic chair thing” until he began noticing that whenever I was flooded with emotion, I would disappear to our room then reappear a few minutes later.
+One night when we were watching the movie for like, the umteenth time in our decade together, he finally pointed it out:

+You know, honey, you do that, too … the crying in your chair in private thing!
 Did you think I didn’t know that’s what you do when you run back into our room?
-You let yourself fall apart so you can keep it all together.
+You let yourself fall apart so you can keep it all together for us.
 It’s one of my favorite things about you.
 You remind me of Leigh Anne so much.

-So, nowadays, that is who I’ve become.
-Strong, and soft, and endlessly stoic, and a living sponge of emotions all at once.
-No matter the landslide of whatever it is I’m feeling at any given moment, whether it be good, bad, or indifferent, sometimes I just have to sit down, take a breath, and a minute, AND LET MYSELF FEEL ALL OF IT!
+These days, that’s what I’ve become.
+Strong, soft, endlessly stoic, and a sponge of emotions at once.
+No matter the landslide of whatever it is I’m feeling at any given moment, be it good, bad, or indifferent, sometimes I just have to sit down, take a breath, and let myself feel all of it!

-… because I’m easy come, easy go, little high, little low.
+… because it’s easy come, easy go, little high, little low.
 Any way the wind blows … doesn’t really matter … AT ALL!